takahiroaoki/fullstack-sample/README.md

-# project-format
+# fullstack-sample
-This is a typical project written in Java.
+This is a typical full-stack sample project written in Java and TypeScript.
 The modules or applications in this repository are supposed to share the same database.

-You can also make directory in this repository which contains front application without any databases.

 ## Requirement
 - Docker Desktop